imranhasanhira/bangla-song-lyrics/README.md

 # bangla-song-lyrics
-This repository will cotain an androdi application from where one can find the lyrics of Bangla song
+This repository will cotain an android application from where one can find the lyrics of Bangla Song.